anonymokata/92e6588c-527c-11ea-8ced-ca1ec53b252b/README.md

 npm run test

-npm install will load in all the project dependencies (including Mocha; the testing package utilized in this kata). npm run test will run all of the test files located in the project's test/ directory.
+npm install will load in all the project dependencies (including Mocha; the testing package utilized in this kata). npm run test will run all of the test files located in the project's test/ directory and print their names to the console.
+There is no need to build the project, but it can be built by running "npm run build".

 Feel free to open the dist/index.html file and play around with it if you like.
 The frontend src/index.html and src/index.js are NOT meant to be graded in this Kata.
 These files were hastily thrown together to provide a visual testing aspect last minute.
 In a true implementation this would be removed once it was clear the functionality was correct.